adamofarch/nextbige_assignment/README.md

   4. Create a superuser to access admin panel
      ```sh
      python manage.py createsuperuser

+  5. Exit the interactive shell and Restart the containers
+     ```sh
+     docker-compose down && docker-compose up --build

 **Step 4**: Access the application
   - You can test the application either with Postman or just CURL requests at `http://localhost:8000/api/<endpoint>`